Tees Valley Leaders and Mayor Welcome Powerhouse Plan

 Councillor Bill Dixon, Leader of Darlington Borough Council said "This marks a significant step in a process which in time will bring key decision making powers and budgetary control to the Tees Valley.
 I am particularly pleased to see the commitment from Government to strategic transport improvement which will benefit the Tees Valley."

 Councillor Christopher Akers-Belcher, Leader of Hartlepool Council, said: “Devolution gives us a tremendous opportunity over the coming years to negotiate substantial funds from central Government above and beyond what we would normally receive.
-It will also enable us to accelerate the growth of our local economy, safeguarding existing jobs and creating many new ones, and it places Hartlepool in prime position to secure a replacement for its existing power station which alone generates £40m a year for the local economy.”
+It will also enable us to accelerate the growth of our local economy, safeguarding existing jobs and creating many new ones.
+It places Hartlepool in prime position to secure a replacement for its existing power station which alone generates £40m a year for the local economy.”

-Middlesbrough Mayor Dave Budd said: “The Tees Valley authorities have a long tradition of working closely together in the best interests for the area as a whole, and we share a collective understanding of what is needed to support and improve our economy and communities.
+Middlesbrough Mayor Dave Budd said: “The Tees Valley authorities have a long tradition of working closely together in the best interests for the area as a whole.
+We share a collective understanding of what is needed to support and improve our economy and communities.

 “We therefore welcome this opportunity for Whitehall resources to be devolved to the area and for local people to make the decisions on how and where they are spent.